-In order to assess the effects of the Fonterra dairy factory and HWWTP combined outfall discharge on the nearby intertidal communities, surveys were conducted at four sites in spring (October-November 2020, peak season), and summer (March 2021, post-peak season) (Figure 4).
+In order to assess the effects of the Fonterra dairy factory and HWWTP combined outfall discharge on the nearby intertidal communities, surveys were conducted at four sites in summer (February 2022, post-peak season) (Figure 4).
 The surveys included three potential impact sites either side of the outfall (two southeast and one northwest) and one control site (further northwest).
 It was expected that adverse effects of the marine outfall discharge on intertidal communities would have been evident as a significant decline in species richness and diversity at the potential impact sites, relative to the control site.
-The main findings of these surveys are summarised below, and presented in Figures 5 to 8.
+The main findings of these surveys are summarised below, and presented in Figures 5 and 6.